-- No child is to be subjected to, or threatened with, corporal punishment. - No child is to have food or other basic needs withdrawn as part of a punishment. - Appropriate behavior management strategies are to discuss expectations of behavior with the child and redirect them to a different activity.
-Children should be praised for positive behaviour, building on each child's strengths and achievements. - Positive behavior should be encouraged by role modeling behaviour and discussions.
+- No child is to be subjected to, or threatened with, corporal punishment. - No child is to have food or other basic needs withdrawn as part of a punishment. - Appropriate behaviour management strategies are to discuss expectations of behaviour with the child and redirect them to a different activity.
+Children should be praised for positive behaviour, building on each child's strengths and achievements. - Positive behaviour should be encouraged by role modelling behaviour and discussions.